Rest of England cricket teams: Generic usage

-William Clarke's All-England Eleven (the AEE)
+All England Eleven (the AEE)

-William Clarke (centre, wearing tall hat) with his All-England Eleven team in 1847.
+William Clarke (centre, wearing tall hat) with his All England Eleven team in 1847.

-The name "All-England" took on a specific meaning in 1846 when William Clarke's All-England Eleven, commonly known as the AEE, was founded as a touring team of leading players, its purpose being to take advantage of the new railway network and play matches at city venues, mainly in the North of England.
-Clarke's team was indeed a top-class side worthy of its title as, in 1846, it consisted of himself, Joe Guy (cricketer), George Parr (all of Nottinghamshire), William Lillywhite, Jemmy Dean (both Sussex), William Denison, Will Martingell (both Surrey), Fuller Pilch, Alfred Mynn, Nicholas Wanostrocht (aka "Felix") and William Hillyer (all Kent).
-Their matches in Sheffield, Manchester and Leeds were a huge success and very profitable, especially for Clarke himself who was careful to pay his players more than Marylebone Cricket Club (MCC) did (from £4 to £6 per week) and so keep them interested.
+The name "All England" took on a specific meaning in 1846 when William Clarke founded the All England Eleven, commonly known as the AEE, as a touring team of leading players.
+Its purpose was to take advantage of the new railway network, and play matches at city venues, mainly in the North of England.
+Clarke's team was indeed an important side worthy of its title as, in 1846, it consisted of himself, Joe Guy, George Parr (all of Nottinghamshire), William Lillywhite, Jemmy Dean (both Sussex), William Denison, Will Martingell (both Surrey), Fuller Pilch, Alfred Mynn, Nicholas Wanostrocht (aka "Felix") and William Hillyer (all Kent).
+Their matches in Sheffield, Manchester and Leeds were a huge success and very profitable, especially for Clarke himself.
+He made sure his players were paid more than by MCC—from £4 to £6 per week—and so keep them interested.
 He kept the surplus for himself.

 The AEE continued for several years to showcase the best players of the day.
-Subsequent additions to the squad included John Wisden of Sussex, William Dorrinton of Kent, Tom Sewell senior and his son Tom Sewell junior of Surrey.
-Because of its strength the AEE generally played "odds" matches against sides composed of twenty-two men, though these odds were reduced when opposed to such sides as Sheffield Cricket Club, Manchester Cricket Club and some county teams.
+Subsequent additions to the squad included John Wisden of Sussex, William Dorrinton of Kent, Tom Sewell Sr and his son Tom Sewell Jr of Surrey.
+Because of its strength, the AEE generally played "odds" matches against teams composed of twenty-two men, though these odds were reduced when opposed to such as Sheffield, Manchester, and some county teams.

 The AEE lasted until 1880.
-In all matches George Parr with 10,404 runs (av 16.78) was the leading batsman for the side and William Clarke himself took the most wickets (2,385).
+In all matches, George Parr with 10,404 runs (av 16.78) was its leading batter, and Clarke himself took the most wickets (2,385).

-United All-England Eleven (UEE)
+United All England Eleven (UEE)

-In 1852, several players set up the United All-England Eleven (UEE) as a rival to the AEE.
+In 1852, several players set up the United All England Eleven (UEE) as a rival to the AEE.
 Clarke would have nothing to do with the UEE but he died in 1856 and, from 1857 to 1866, matches were played between these two teams which were perhaps the most important contests of the English season – certainly judged by the quality of the players.

 The AEE/UEE concept expanded with the formation of other itinerant elevens, notably the United North of England Eleven (UNEE) and the United South of England Eleven (USEE), the latter showcasing W. G. Grace.

-The travelling elevens ran their course over a period of some thirty seasons but interest in them waned as county cricket grew and provided matches with a more competitive edge.
+The travelling elevens ran their course over a period of some thirty seasons, but interest in them waned as county cricket grew and provided matches with a more competitive edge.
 With the advent of international cricket in the 1870s, especially following the hugely successful inaugural Australian tour in 1878, the travelling elevens faded away.